Overview

 Syncfactor

-SYNC modifies playback speed, LFO rate or delay of all tracks, LFOs and delays with Syncing enabled, such that their loop durations match the loop duration of the calling track, LFO or delay.
-If the resulting playback speed, LFO rate or delay would be too small or too large, it is multiplied or divided by the sync factor of the calling track, LFO or delay until it is in the appropiate range.
+SYNC modifies playback speed, LFO rate, or delay of all tracks, LFOs, and delays with syncing enabled, such that their loop durations match the loop duration of the calling track, LFO, or delay.
+If the resulting playback speed, LFO rate, or delay would be too small or too large, it is multiplied or divided by the sync factor of the calling track, LFO, or delay until it is in the appropriate range.

-If STOP, PLAY, VEL DOWN, VEL UP, SKIP, REV is pressed on a track, LFO or delay that has Syncing enabled, the same event is sent to all tracks, LFOs and delays that have syncing enabled.
+If STOP, PLAY, VEL DOWN, VEL UP, SKIP, or REV is pressed on a track, LFO, or delay that has syncing enabled, the same event is sent to all tracks, LFOs, and delays that have syncing enabled.

 Sharing of Sound Input between Tracks